entercloudsuite/aurora/README.md

 3. Use `make start` to run the tool in a local Docker container, from where you can use the following commands:(docker has to build the image from the Dockerfile and it may take a while)
     - Set up the OpenStack client running `source openrc.sh` (which was previously modified)
     - Verify that authentication is working properly by running an openstack command like: `openstack server list`.
-    - Run `make create` to start the servers in your OpenStack project. (be sure to configure an empty region in ECS in the `openrc.sh` otherwise the creation of the network will fail)
+    - Run `make create` to start the servers in your OpenStack project.
     - Finally, use `make all` to start deploying a Docker Swarm cluster on the running servers.

 ### Deploy the Aurora Stack